Topps: Topps Digital

-In 2012, Topps began creating digital sports cards, starting with the Topps Bunt baseball card mobile app.
-After releasing Bunt in 2013 and finding success with it, they expanded their sports card market into other apps including the Kick soccer app in August 2014, Huddle Football app in April 2016, and Skate hockey app in 2017.
+In 2012, Topps began creating digital sports cards, starting with the Topps Bunt baseball mobile app.
+After releasing Bunt in 2013 and finding success with it, they expanded their sports card market with other mobile apps, including the Kick soccer mobile app in August 2014, the Huddle football mobile app in April 2016, and the Skate hockey mobile app in 2017.

 Along with sports cards, Topps also expanded its marketplace for collectors of digital goods to include non-sports cards on mobile devices.
 In March 2015, they released their Star Wars Card Trader app, and in May 2016 they released a Walking Dead trading card app.
 Following the success of their assortment of digital trading card apps, they once again expanded their marketplace for digital collectors a few years later, releasing a Marvel trading card app in the spring of 2019 and their Disney trading card app in November of that same year.

 In March 2020, Topps announced a collaboration with WAX.io to make their cards tradable on the blockchain.
 As of December 2020, Topps has only made Garbage Pail Kids cards available to traders via blockchain but they have announced Alien Quadrilogy collectibles will be coming soon.

 In April 2021, Topps announced plans to go public via a merger with Mudrick Capital Acquisition Corporation II, a publicly traded special purpose acquisition company (SPAC).
 Michael Eisner's firm The Tornante Company planned to roll its stake into the new company while Mudrick Capital would lead an additional investment of $250 million.
 The deal valued Topps at $1.3 billion.
 However, reports surfaced within six months of their initial plans that Mudrick Capital Management had backed out of the investment deal.

-In August 2021, it was reported that Fanatics acquired future exclusive licenses with Major League Baseball and the MLB Players Association to produce baseball cards.
+In August 2021, it was reported that Fanatics, Inc. acquired future exclusive licenses with Major League Baseball and the Major League Baseball Players Association to produce baseball cards.
 In January 2022, Fanatics announced they had acquired Topps for US$500 million.